Brian-Wahome/Core-Banking-Simulation-Project/architecural design records/01 - Database schema.md

 The project will use a NoSQL database specifically MongoDB to store data.

-Below are the design option considerations for the database design.
+Below are the database schema design options.

-### Option 1: One collection to store all the data
+### Option 1: One collection to store all data

-The database would consist of one collection namely that will embed accounts and transactions to the customer data.
+The database would consist of one collection that will embed accounts and transactions to the customer data.

 The collection name is: